ARWNI2S/TheCorporateWars/tcw-draft/gameplay/general-concept.md

 Running a corporation in TCW is much more than moving goods: it's about navigating a web of licenses, concessions, and shares that determine who can operate, where, and under what conditions.

-These elements are not mere assets: they are dynamic, negotiable, mortgageable, and subject to risk, espionage, or political intervention.
+These elements are not mere assets: they are dynamic, negotiable, mortgageable, and subject to risk, espionage, or polítical intervention.

 Leadership is not just about accumulation: it's about building influence, reputation, and power networks in a universe where a single permit can open —or close— entire empires.